- Get Involved

 - Announcement on the delay of the employer mandate from 2014 to 2015.
 Update July 2013

 - Small Business Administration: a new web page and blog dedicated to educating small business owners about the Affordable Care Act.

 - Internal Revenue Service - new proposed rules to help employers determine if they are included in the mandate.

 - New Health Exchanges for Small Businesses Delayed.
-Update April 2013
+Update Spring 2013

 - The Affordable Care Act - The First Year.
 Consumer's Union

 - HealthReform.gov: The official health care reform web site maintained by the US Department of Health and Human Services.

 - The Patient Protection and Affordable Care Act (Public Law 111-148, passed December 24, 2009).

 - The Health Care and Education Reconciliation Act (Public Law 111-152, passed January 5, 2010).